vestalux/sljekyll/about/board-members/index.md

 ### Alison Wheeler

-Alison is general manager of the IPS.
+Alison is chief executive of the IPS.
 As the chief executive officer she is accountable to the board for the day to day management of the IPS.
 She's also a member of the IPS Board.

 Alison has lived and worked in Suffolk for over 32 years.